 Statistical analysis

+All participants from both cohorts who had completed early life sensitization data and lung function outcomes during adolescence were included in our analyses.
 Linear regression models were used to assess the association between food with or without aeroallergen sensitization at 6, 12 or 24 months in MACS or at 24 months in LISAplus.
 Lung function outcomes included FEV1, FVC and FEV1/FVC ratio at 12 and 18 years (in MACS) and at 15 years (in LISAplus).
 We modelled sensitization as: (1) no sensitization; (2) food sensitization only; (3) aeroallergen sensitization only; and (4) sensitization to both food and aeroallergen, using those who were not sensitized as the reference group.
 In MACS, the associations were evaluated at each time point separately, irrespective of previous sensitization status.
 All models were initially adjusted for sex, age and height.
 In addition, formula allocation in MACS and study centre in LISAplus were adjusted.
 All models were then adjusted for other potential confounders including maternal smoking during pregnancy, parental level of education, wheezing by the age of sensitization testing and exclusive breastfeeding for at least 4 months (29).
 Interactions of atopic sensitization with concurrent asthma, personal smoking (only at 15 or 18 years) and family history of atopy in LISAplus study and formula allocation in MACS study were assessed.
 Interaction terms were not included in final models if p values were >0.1.
 STATA 13 (StataCorp, College Station TX) was used in all analyses in MACS and R version 3.2.0 was used for all analyses in LISAplus (30).
 All results are presented as regression coefficients β with corresponding 95% confidence interval (CI).

 Mediation assessment: